danielhaake/covid19-monitor-germany/README.md

 ## Run automatic update of data
 This project has a script called ```update_data.py```, which performes the updates for all used data sources.
 In the main folder also exists a shell-script called ```update_data.sh```.
-You can create a cron job to run the script every 10 minutes, for example.
+Inside this script you have to change to path to your project folder.
+Then you can create a cron job to run the script every 10 minutes, for example.
 To get this script running every 10 minutes on a mac, go to Terminal and use the command

 ```crontab -e```.